 We are and may in the future be limited in our ability to purchase automobile contracts due to limits on our capital.
-As of June 30, 2019, we had unrestricted cash of \$9.7 million and \$160.8 million aggregate available borrowings under our three warehouse credit facilities (assuming the availability of sufficient eligible collateral).
-As of June 30, 2019, we had approximately \$16.3 million of such eligible collateral.
-During the six-month period ended June 30, 2019, we completed two securitizations aggregating \$482.7 million of notes sold.
+As of March 31, 2020, we had unrestricted cash of \$4.5 million and \$156.4 million aggregate available borrowings under our three warehouse credit facilities (assuming the availability of sufficient eligible collateral).
+As of March 31, 2020, we had approximately \$21.3 million of such eligible collateral.
 Our plans to manage our liquidity include maintaining our rate of automobile contract purchases at a level that matches our available capital, and, as appropriate, minimizing our operating costs.
-If we are unable to complete such securitizations, we may be unable to increase our rate of automobile contract purchases, in which case our interest income and other portfolio related income could decrease.
+During the three-month period ended March 31, 2020, we completed one securitization aggregating \$260.0 million of notes sold.
+We generally complete one securitization each calendar quarter and have completed four securitizations every year since 2012, except for 2015 in which we completed three.
+We had planned to complete a securitization in April 2020 but chose not to complete one since the market for asset-backed securities had been significantly interrupted due to the pandemic.
+We intend to continue to monitor the market for asset-backed securities with the intention of completing a securitization when we find terms to be acceptable.
+There is no assurance that we will be able to complete a securitization on acceptable terms.
+If we are unable to complete such securitizations, we may be required to further reduce our automobile contract purchases, in which case our interest income and other portfolio related income would decrease.

 Our liquidity will also be affected by releases of cash from the trusts established with our securitizations.
-While the specific terms and mechanics of each spread account vary among transactions, our securitization agreements generally provide that we will receive excess cash flows, if any, only if the amount of credit enhancement has reached specified levels and the delinquency or net losses related to the automobile contracts in the pool are below certain predetermined levels.
+While the specific terms and mechanics of each spread account vary among transactions, our securitization agreements generally provide that we will receive excess cash flows, if any, only if the amount of credit enhancement has reached specified levels and the net losses related to the automobile contracts in the pool are below certain predetermined levels.
 In the event delinquencies or net losses on the automobile contracts exceed such levels, the terms of the securitization may require increased credit enhancement to be accumulated for the particular pool.
 There can be no assurance that collections from the related trusts will continue to generate sufficient cash.

 Our warehouse credit facilities contain various financial covenants requiring certain minimum financial ratios and results.
 Such covenants include maintaining minimum levels of liquidity and net worth and not exceeding maximum leverage levels.
 In addition, certain of our debt agreements other than our term securitizations contain cross-default provisions.
 Such cross-default provisions would allow the respective creditors to declare a default if an event of default occurred with respect to other indebtedness of ours, but only if such other event of default were to be accompanied by acceleration of such other indebtedness.
-As of June 30, 2019, we were in compliance with all such financial covenants.
+As of March 31, 2020, we were in compliance with all such financial covenants.